 The Verb: Querer (To want)

-Here is exactly how I use it in a real café scenario:
+Here is exactly how to use it in a real café scenario:

 This one verb covers almost every transaction you will make.